akawashiro/ReferenceAnalysis/README.md

-reference_analysis
+# reference_analysis

+## Purpose of this software
+This software make a xlsx file from an event list.
+It shows when the events be refered from articles.

-How to use this software?
+## How to use this software?
 1. Prepare list_of_query file.
 This file is a list event which you want to process.
 I prepare default list_of_query.
 Please change it as you like.